AntoineMeheut/Hal9000Screen/README.md

 ### Creation of the QIV launch script
 The script to start the application is created in the /home/pi folder

+You can also copy the files found here to your raspberry [resources](https://github.com/AntoineMeheut/Hal9000Screen/resources)

 ```
 cd /home/pi
 sudo nano slideshow.sh
+sudo chmod +x slideshow.sh
 ```

 Once nano is open, insert the following lines into the file.